markjprice/web-dev-net9/docs/errata/errata.md

 > Thanks to [P9avel](https://github.com/P9avel) for raising [this issue on January 5, 2025](https://github.com/markjprice/web-dev-net9/issues/19).

 I wrote, "...without needing to recompile the original console app."
 I should have written, "...without needing to recompile the original project."

+# Page 209 - Exploring in-memory object caching

+> Thanks to [P9avel](https://github.com/P9avel) for raising [this issue on January 6, 2025](https://github.com/markjprice/web-dev-net9/issues/20).

+In Step 5, I wrote, "add statements to try to get the product from the cache, and if it is not cached, get it from the database and set it in the cache, using a sliding expiration of one hour".
+The sliding expiration should be five seconds, to match the code: `SlidingExpiration = TimeSpan.FromSeconds(5)`.

+In Step 9, I wrote, "Click **Reload this page** within 30 seconds", but this should be "5 seconds".

+In Step 10, I wrote, "Wait at least 30 seconds", but this should be "5 seconds".

+In Step 11, I wrote, "within the 30-second sliding expiration window", but this should be "5-second".

+In the next edition, I might change the duration to ten seconds to give readers more time to review the console output and click reload.